tonsky/Sublime-Executor/README.md

 - Executor: Repeat Recent (`executor_repeat_recent`)
 - Executor: Repeat Last (`executor_repeat_last`)
 - Executor: Cancel (`executor_cancel`)
+- Executor: Clear Output (`executor_clear_output`)

 Uses `output.exec` panel to stream both stdout and stderr.

 Knows about `.gitignore` enough to skip looking into ignored paths.

-Only one command can be run at the same time.
+Only one command can be run at the same time per window.
 Running second one will kill previous one.

 ## Installation

-Look for “Executor” in Package Control after this is published.
+Look for “Executor” in Package Control.

 Manually: